 I left the Mormon Church about six years ago and my wife remained a faithful and believing member for many years afterward.
 I attended Sacrament Meeting with my family during all that time, but the ward members knew that I was no longer a believer.

 I could tell that this was very uncomfortable for most people in our ward.
 Most of them just avoided me.
 Few talked to me and some never even looked at me.
-No one asked what had changed.
+Not one person asked what had changed for me.
 This made for some awkward hallway encounters:

 This was difficult and super-entertaining at the same time12.